Ion Vinea: Main prose, fragments, and apocrypha

 The unfinished Venin de mai was "edited in a controversial manner, with repetitions and reprisals".
 Although including precise episodes in the author's life, such as Nicolae Vinea's accidental death or Ion's love for Tana Qvil (appearing as "Tanit") and Solomon-Callimachi ("Dida Pabst"), its narrative, reconstructed from disparate notes, was greatly affected by editorial choices in which Vinea had no say.
 The result is described by Manolescu as the "failed Bildungsroman" of painter Andrei Mile, another Vinea alter-ego.
 Rather than aboulic, like Silion, Mile is driven by the thrill of extreme experiences, only to find himself clueless and desperate.
 He falls under Gună's spell at an early stage in his life, which allows Vinea to explore legends surrounding Bogdan-Pitești's interloper status.
 Sexual initiations occupy a central part of the narrative, and, Manolescu argues, are of no stylistic importance; overall, the book is "more somber" than Lunatecii, but "lengthy and boring".
 Part of the plot is localized on the (fictional) Danube islet Vadul Istrului, a magical but malaria-stricken place.

 The Purcaru interview shows Vinea explaining modernism as a "failed experience", the product of youth seeking "intransigent poses, terrible whims, and some of the more extravagant theories".
 He claimed that the only modernists to have succeeded were those who, like Paul Éluard and Vladimir Mayakovsky, had incorporated realism and their own originality; he also regarded neomodernism as "utterly reactionary."
-In depicting Andrei as a Constructivist, Venin de mai settles Vinea's scores with Tzara (appearing here "under the royal name of Clovis"), by hinting that Dada poetry is simply "illegible", and Constantin Brâncuși, depicted as the tedious sage "Gorjan" (his portrayal, Manolescu notes, "could have been better").
+In depicting Andrei as a Constructivist, Venin de mai settles Vinea's scores with Tzara (appearing here "under the royal name of Clovis"), by hinting that Dada poetry is simply "illegible", and with Constantin Brâncuși, depicted as the tedious sage "Gorjan" (his portrayal, Manolescu notes, "could have been better").
 In addition to his signed work, Vinea authored passages of texts which survive in Dumitriu's novel, Family Chronicle, and its spin-off cycle.
 They include a fragment about fugitive serfs on the Danube, the history of revolutionary conspiracies in 1917 Iași, and scathing memoirs about Nae Ionescu and Ion Călugăru.
 Vinea publicly complained that Lunatecii had to be rewritten because of these borrowings, but, according to Vartic, the claim should be treated with skepticism.